contexttesting/zoroaster/README.md

 ### Class Context

 Context can be a class, and to initialise it, `_init` function will be called if present.
 All methods in the context **will be bound** to the instance of a context for each tests, therefore it's possible to use destructuring and still have methods having access to `this`.
-Getters and setters are not bound.
+Getters are also bound to the context and the variables initialised using the destructuring of the context will take their value from its initial state.

 _With the following simple context:_
 ```js